-The present report is updated on a quarterly basis and is published together with Danske Bank Group's interim and annual reports.
-It can be downloaded from Danske Bank's and Realkredit Danmark's websites (at danskebank.com/ir and rd.dk/investor, respectively).
+The present report is updated on a quarterly basis and is published together with the Danske Bank Group's interim and annual reports.
+It can be downloaded from Danske Bank's and Realkredit Danmark's websites (at danskebank.com/reports and at rd.dk/da-dk/investor/about-us/pages/financial-reports, respectively).

-The Risk Management 2018 report, published at the same time as Annual Report 2018, contains a detailed description of the Group's risk organisation, capital management, risk profile, exposure and other information.
-The report is available at danskebank.com/ir.
+The Risk Management 2019 report, published at the same time as Annual Report 2019, contains a detailed description of the Group's risk organisation, capital management, risk profile, exposure and other information.
+The report is available at danskebank.com/reports.